 Each campus has a weather radio, and it is monitored by the Campus Director or designee.
 In the event of a tornado warning, the Campus Director or designee will inform everyone via the voice paging system.
 All personnel and students are directed to seek shelter upon activation of the notice.
-Instructors should take attendance records; the library should take sign-in sheets.
+Instructors should take attendance records.